Eyiza/python_webscrapers/README.md

 This will output the title of the webpage.

 ## Run the application
-To run the application, run the following command from your activated virtual environment: <br>
+To run the application, run the following command from your activated virtual environment:

 For Mac/Linux
 ```
 python3 scraper.py